Henry Clay Taylor: Flag assignments

 In the fall of 1899, Taylor was detached from Indiana and assigned to shore duty.
 In March 1900, he became a member of the General Board and, 11 months later on 11 February 1901, he was promoted to rear admiral.
 On 29 April 1902, he assumed the post of Chief of the Bureau of Navigation, which he held until his death.

+Admiral Taylor was a member of the Maryland Society of the Cincinnati and companion of the California Commandery of the Military Order of the Loyal Legion of the United States.